 - Sales Templates — Your sales team shouldn’t be reinventing the wheel every time they craft an email.
 Templates not only save time, they also allow you to A/B test different messages to see which perform the best.

 - Email Sequences — Email sequences automate the follow-up process, making your sales team more efficient.
+Utilizing marketing automation with thoughtful email sequences can take your engagement to the next level.

 - CRM Implementation — Without a CRM, your sales team is flying blind.
 A CRM will capture information about your prospects and track all the nurturing activities that each has experienced.
 At a glance, you can see which prospects are ready to move to the next stage in the buying process.